 FOR THE CHILI STRAWBERRY SAUCE:

-- Combine the strawberry jam with the chili powder and water in a small microwave-safe bowl.
+- Combine the strawberry jam with the cayenne pepper and water in a small microwave-safe bowl.
 Microwave for one minute.
 Stir.
 Allow to cool before serving with the churros.